|About me||Résumé||Academic||Software||Semi-useful information||Quotations||Writing||Organizations|

 -- Scott Rosenberg

-I'm a Principal Software Engineer at AlephCloud, where I'll be getting paid to do functional programming all day long.
+I'm a Senior Member of Technical Staff at Heroku, where I write Erlang for the HTTP Routing Infrastructure team.
+Before that, I was a Principal Software Engineer at AlephCloud, where I wrote Haskell all day long.
 Until November 2013, I was a research software engineer at Mozilla, where I worked on implementing the Rust programming language.

 "Please don't leave us here alone in this silicon hell."